 Convoy heading to Eagle Pass to rally against migrant influx, Biden border handling

-TEXAS- The "Take Our Border Back Convoy" posted videos on social media showing they have started rolling from different U.S. Cities in Northern Virginia and Northern Florida on their way to Eagle Pass, TX.
+TEXAS- The "Take Our Border Back Convoy" posted videos on social media showing they have started rolling from different U.S. cities in Northern Virginia and Northern Florida on their way to Eagle Pass, Texas.

-They're headed to the border town to stand in solidarity with Texas leadership and their efforts to secure the southern border from unprecedented levels of illegal immigration.
+They're headed to the border town to stand in solidarity with Texas leadership and its efforts to secure the southern border from unprecedented levels of illegal immigration.

-Convoy leaders said the Biden administration needs to do more to fix the problem, and they are hoping to get Washington's attention with a rally to be held in Eagle Pass this Saturday afternoon.
+Convoy leaders said the Biden administration needs to do more to fix the problem, and they are hoping to get Washington's attention with a rally in Eagle Pass on Saturday afternoon.

 Now, the League of United Latin American Citizens or LULAC is issuing an alert claiming participants of the convoy may become violent towards immigrant communities and its members.